AcidJunkie303/TSqlScriptAnalyzer/README.md

 - usage banned functions like GETDATE(), use GETUTCDATE() instead etc. make it configurable
 - "unsafe" select * finder
 - Raiserror finder
+- Queries that use "TOP" should have an "ORDER BY"
+- sp_executeSql can be used with parameters, so check for it -> improvement

 ### Other